jitpack/jitpack.io/FAQ.md

 Frequently Asked Questions
 -

+**Can artifacts be deleted from JitPack?**

+Public repository artifacts on JitPack are immutable after 7 days of publishing.
+You will see an indicator in the list of versions when a build becomes frozen (snowflake icon).
+Withing the first 7 days they can be re-built to fix any release issues.
+Even then we recommend creating a patch release instead.

+JitPack will also keep hosting artifacts after the originating git repository is deleted.
+To delete a build you need to have git push permissions to your git repository.

 **What happens if a tag or repository is deleted on GitHub?**

 If the project was already built then JitPack will continue serving the existing artifacts.
 It will not rebuild the project at the new tag.